Topophi/topophi.github.io/_posts/2015-04-08-what-is-joel.markdown

 <p>I ended up scaling Rainier, meeting Joanna Khachikian and many adventures have taken place since.</p>

-<p>Topophi is an exciting project for me because we are solving a problem that we have had, but talking to other backpackers and hikers seems to be a challenge for everyone.
-Its something I'm passionate about and am thrilled to see what we can do to make getting outdoors easier and safer for everyone.
-I want to help people engage in nature and the outdoors.
-I want to help build something that will allow everyone to have an adventure and even what they can do to help protect our most precious resource.</p>
+<p>Topophi is an exciting project for me because we are solving a problem that we have had for a long time.
+And from talking to other backpackers and hikers, seems to be a pretty universal problem.
+It's something I'm passionate about and am thrilled to see what we can do to make getting outdoors easier and safer for everyone.
+I hope Topophi helps everyone to get out and have their own adventure.</p>

 <blockquote>"A grove of giant redwoods or sequoias should be kept just as we keep a great or beautiful cathedral."
   <p>- Theodore Roosevelt</p>